foahchon/tournamentdb/README.md

 ## Setup instructions

-To setup the database, simply open up a terminal window and type:
+To setup the database, simply open up a terminal window and type

 `psql -f tournament.sql`